kevinpapst/AdminLTEBundle/README.md

 **Compatibility:**

+Version 3.x should be compatible with Symfony 5, [please leave your feedback](https://github.com/kevinpapst/AdminLTEBundle/issues/144).

 - Version 3.x is only compatible with Symfony >= 4.3
 - Version 2.x of this bundle is compatible with Symfony < 4.3